ccallawa/alyvix_doc/test_case_protocol.rst

 .. todo::

-   * Why is there a second (or even third) screenshot in the .json file?
+   * FM:  Why is there a second (or even third) screenshot in the .json file?
 Is it a dump of the entire screen when a component was detected?
-   * Need to nail down the terminology of "protocol" as in "test case protocol"
+   * FM:  Why is the word "protocol" used in "test case protocol"?
+It's usually a word used in medicine or diplomacy, not IT.